Toilet troubles? Let us help you choose.

 Price.
 The price ranges differ wildly based on the flush mechanism, brand, and much more.
 Generally speaking, you can get something suitable for any residential environment for less than five hundred bucks.
 Anymore than that is luxury really, and you would probably be paying for fancy add ons.
 The only exception to this rule is perhaps the newer smart toilets.

-By following and understanding the main features in the guide above, you are better equipped in finding a toilet that meets your criteria.
-However, should you find yourself with any questions, please contact us.
+By following and understanding the main features in the guide above, you are better equipped in finding a toilet that meets your criteria. www.toiletbrains.com also have a number of toilet reviews that may be helpful.